25 Tips on Saving Money for Beginners

 This article containing 25 quick and easy tips on saving money isn't meant to tell you what to do.
-I'm not an "expert" on some television show.
+I'm not an "expert", like those on some television show or YouTube channel.
 I'm someone who goes to work, earns a paycheck, and decides what I need to spend the money I earned on.
 Whether it be on a house, car, food, medical bills, or entertainment.

 The difference is that over time I saw my bills increase, but not my pay.
 So I had to learn what I needed to cut back on in order to make ends meet and eventually start saving money.
-In order to help others (and yes, earn money by writing online), I wanted to share these tips on order to help people out.
+In order to help others, I wanted to share these tips in order to help people out.

 Before getting to the tips, watch the video below.
 Realize you are not alone in trying to save money or having trouble making ends meet.
 We all go through it!

 - Shut off the cable TV.
 Instead, go with cheaper alternatives like Netflix or Hulu.
 The average cable TV bill is $100 per month, while Netflix can be as low as $10 per month.
-With the growth of streaming services, try not to have more than a few otherwise you'll be paying just as much as cable!
+With the growth of streaming services, try not to have more than a few otherwise you will be paying just as much as cable!

 - Stop buying video games.
 You can rent games through services like GameFly or buy used games instead of new games.
 A new game can cost $60 but renting a game through GameFly can be as low as $20 a month.

 - Cut back on how much power you use.
 Shut of the air conditioner, turn the lights off, and power down the electronics.
 The same can go with any gas appliances.
 Energy efficient appliances can be good as well in saving costs.

 - Stop wasting water.
 Take shorter showers, cut back on watering the garden, and teach your kids how to use water responsibly.
 This is especially important in areas that are in a drought.
-Do what I did, replace your grass front yard with a nice rock yard!
+Do what I did, replace your grass yard with a nice rock yard!